 You can begin your investigation of critical alerts in the following ways:

-- On the Overview tab, look at the Alerts Severity.
+- On the Overview tab, look at the ALL ALERTS.

 Is there an even distribution of alerts or are there a few days when there was a noticeable spike?
 A spike could indicate something suspicious like malware.
 Make a note of those days so you can inspect the alerts (the bar from the chart links directly to the alerts for that specific day).

-- In the Alerts tab, sort by the number of indicators:
+- In the Alerts tab, you can view the indicator count:

 Expand the top alerts in the list: